-The first phase of proposed development work includes both dewatering and refurbishment of the existing decline, which accesses mineralization targeted for development in the initial years of the proposed mine plan outlined in the 2015 PEA.
+At the same time as this drilling program is undertaken, other proposed development work includes both dewatering and refurbishment of the existing decline, which will allow access to those mineralized zones targeted for development in the initial years as outlined in the 2015 PEA.
 The Company has previously conducted water inflow studies and has a renewed dewatering license first obtained in 2011.
 Work will also focus on the further clearing and earthworks of the proposed processing plant area and the tailings storage facility area in preparation for proposed construction activities.

 The second phase of proposed underground work includes the development of a new western portal and 500 meter decline to be driven into the central mineralized zone of the Tuvatu resource.
-These development activities will be undertaken in conjunction with surface and underground drilling focused on infill and extensional targets at Tuvatu, and on several near surface targets within the mining lease area with the potential to add low-cost ounces to the resource base.
+These development activities will be undertaken in conjunction with surface and underground drilling focused Tuvatu and discussed above.
+Further near surface targets within the mining lease area will be explored with the potential to add low-cost ounces to the resource base.